krkn-chaos/krkn/GOVERNANCE.md

 [Code of Conduct](CODE_OF_CONDUCT.md)
-violations by community members will be discussed and resolved on the [private Maintainer mailing list](TODO).
+violations by community members will be discussed and resolved on the [private maintainer mailing list](krkn.maintainers@gmail.com).
 If a Maintainer is directly involved in the report, the Maintainers will instead designate two Maintainers to work with the CNCF Code of Conduct Committee in resolving it.